-Once your documents have been ingested into DISCO, you will be able to review each document (or record) and categorize each by applying tags or placing them into folders.
 Once you have completed the review and categorization of your documents, you will be ready to create a production.

 On the New Production page, in the Advanced options section, you will be able to choose document and load file formats, volume labels and breaks, and how your documents will be sorted within your production.
 Furthermore, you can choose to produce as native by file type or tag, create custom slipsheets along with slipsheet rules, and include a native file for each document (unless redacted).
 While some options, such as producing natively with slipsheets, will impact the overall page count of your production, it is the production deduplication level that will impact the number of documents that are produced.